Direct vs. Indirect Spend: Notable Differences (With Examples)

 Inventory Management

-If your company sells a physical product, managing your direct spend requires effective inventory management, as these supplies and materials are used to create the product you’re selling to customers.
+If your company sells a physical product, managing your direct spend requires effective inventory management, as you need these supplies and materials to create the product you’re selling to customers.
 You need to know how much you have of each item to procure the right materials at the right time.
-Otherwise, inadequate stock will make it impossible to produce enough goods to meet projected demand.
+Otherwise, inadequate stock will make it impossible to meet demand.

 With indirect spend, there’s no product inventory involved.
-Purchases are generally made on demand, especially for things like office supplies or business travel.
+Purchases are generally made as needed, especially for things like office supplies or business travel.
 Indirect purchases are not usually stocked in the same way as direct purchases.

 Performance Tracking

-Direct spend performance is based on the company’s success in meeting customer orders, both on time and in full.
+Direct spend performance is based on the company’s success in meeting customer orders on time and in full.
 KPIs like PO cycle time, PO and invoice accuracy, supplier defect rate, and rate of emergency purchases can be used to assess the performance of the procurement department.

 Indirect spend performance is usually measured by cost savings.
 Budget variances, cost reduction, cost avoidance, total spend under management, and maverick spend ratios can be used to track performance related to indirect spend.